vcadillog/PPO-Mario-Bros-Tensorflow-2/README.md

 python -c 'from Main import test; test(10,0)'
 ```

-Where the first argument of test is the number of episodes to test the model, and the second is the number of the enviroment to test,
+Where the first argument of test is the number of episodes to test the model, and the second is the number of the enviroment to test.

-for the code the enviroments of test are the next ones:
+For the code the enviroments for test are the next ones:
 ```
 0 : SuperMarioBros-1-1-v0
 The first level of the first world